What is DMZ? Call of Duty Warzone 2.0's new mode explained

 Warzone DMZ mode loadouts

-Weaponry in DMZ will function a little differently from how it works in multiplayer and battle royale - while you'll still be able to take Gunsmith weapons into the DMZ, this will have a risk attached.
+Weaponry in DMZ functions a little differently from how it works in multiplayer and battle royale - while you're still able to take Gunsmith weapons into the DMZ, this has a risk attached.

-If you do nothing, you'll play with a Contraband Weapon that could still pack a real punch, but these weapons will be gone forever if you die.
+When your first start up on DMZ, you'll play with a Contraband Weapon that could still pack a real punch, but these weapons will be gone forever if you die.

-However, you can also bring in your own Gunsmith weapons and accept the risk of losing them, by using what's called an Insured Slot in your loadout.
+If you bring in your own Gunsmith weapons and accept the risk of losing them, you'll be using what's called an Insured Slot in your loadout.
 Dying with one of these doesn't mean a permanent loss of access, but rather a timed window in which you can't use it anymore.
-From gameplay footage shown so far, this could be as long as 10 hours to stop you from jumping back in with that gun.
+This generally lasts a couple of hours, which is enough to lock you out until your next session.

 This timer can be lowered by making more successful runs, though.